Zafehouze defined ‘Prevent & Protect’.

 Now landing safely – let's introduce the design-ideas behind Zafepass.

-Mixing deperimeterization, software defined perimeter (SDP), and embedding zero-trust principles would result in a more secure network architecture, where traditional network perimeter defenses are replaced, with a focus on verifying the identity and trustworthiness of devices, users, and applications before allowing access to resources.
+Mixing deperimeterization, software defined perimeter (SDP), zero-trust and secure service edge principles as well as a range of other elements resulted in an architecture, where traditional network perimeter defenses could be or are replaced, with a focus on verifying the identity and trustworthiness of devices, users, and applications before allowing access to resources.

 Deperimeterization refers to breaking down traditional network boundaries and allowing more fluid communication between devices and networks.